Orgemend History, Family Crest & Coats of Arms

 Early History of the Orgemend family

 This web page shows only a small excerpt of our Orgemend research.
-Another 179 words (13 lines of text) covering the years 1273, 1292, 1536, 1610, 1593, 1597, 1601 and 1604 are included under the topic Early Orgemend History in all our PDF Extended History products and printed products wherever possible.
+Another 86 words (6 lines of text) covering the years 1589, 1593, 1536, 1610, 1593, 1597, 1601, 1604 and 1689 are included under the topic Early Orgemend History in all our PDF Extended History products and printed products wherever possible.

 Orgemend Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Orgemend are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Orgemend include: Horsman, Horseman and others.

 Early Notables of the Orgemend family (pre 1700)

-Another 27 words (2 lines of text) are included under the topic Early Orgemend Notables in all our PDF Extended History products and printed products wherever possible.
+Another 26 words (2 lines of text) are included under the topic Early Orgemend Notables in all our PDF Extended History products and printed products wherever possible.